Looking for something?

 How much hydrocortisone?

-If your baby is less that 1 year old, give them 0.25ml (25mgs) dose.
+Photograph of 3 syringes with 3 different doses in for 3 different age groups.
+0.25ml, 0.5ml, and 1ml If your baby is less than 1 year old, give them 0.25ml (25mgs) dose.

-If you child is 1 to 5 years old, give them 0.5ml (50mgs) dose.
+If your child is 1 to 5 years old, give them 0.5ml (50mgs) dose.

 If your child is 6 years and older, give them 1ml (100mgs) dose.